shenglong209/MacGuard/README.md

    - Shows only devices paired with your Mac
    - Select your iPhone, AirPods, or Apple Watch
    - Device will auto-disarm alarm when nearby
+   - Enable "Auto-arm when device leaves" for automatic protection

 3. **Set Backup PIN**
    - Click "Set PIN" in Security section